 You'll see the following dialog:

 From the Change language dropdown you may choose a new language.
 Its name, ISO code, and plural forms will be updated automatically.
-Please note that you won't be able to change the language if the branching is enabled in the current project.
+Please note that you won't be able to change using this dropdown the language if the branching is enabled in the current project.

 Custom language code — toggle switch to On in order to override a language ISO code.
 Then simply enter a desired value.

 Please note that you may also override this code on a per-format basis when downloading your translations.
 To achieve that, open the Download page, expand the Languages section, and press on the language code in the right part of the page.
 Enter a new value and press on the checkmark:

 Custom language name — toggle switch to On and enter a new language name.

 Custom plural forms — toggle switch to On to add or remove plural forms for the language.
 The default plural forms for the chosen language are marked in bold.
 Under the hoods, Lokalise relies on Unicode CLDR plural rules.

 Plural forms are utilized when you are creating a plural translation key.
 To create such a key, press